ziegler121/The_Altogether/README.md

 # The Altogether

-+ This program is made as a final project submission for Stanford Code In Place Online Python Trainin (CS106A)
++ This program is made as a final project submission for Stanford Code In Place Online Python Training (CS106A)
 + It combines 4 functionalities that the user can enjoy
 + The program performs the following:
   + Calculator